jonlpersson/ed-latimore/site/_posts/2021-03-27-the-hagakure-10-best-quotes-and-ideas.md

 If you want to bring up a person's weaknesses, highlight their strengths first.
 Even better than that is not bringing up their weaknesses at all, but highlighting how they could be even stronger and do it in a way that leads them to realize that the weakness you want to address is holding them back.

 This takes more skill, tact, and diplomacy than simply pointing out faults, but it tends to produce enduring changes in a person's character.
-This is because it makes the person believe they recognized a weakness on their own and the motivation to fix it was all internal.&nbsp;
+This is because it makes the person believe they recognized a weakness on their own and the motivation to fix it was all internal.

 ***"A man convinced against his will, is of the same opinion still." - Benjamin Franklin***